Five mindful ways to manage smartphone addiction and take your attention back Marie Kondo-style.

 Create More Space For What You Love

 Once you’ve cleaned out some old, unproductive thinking patterns and created more space for your attention, what are you going to do with the extra time and space?
-Spring is a wonderful time to plant new intentions and build something new, beautiful and joyous.
-Look out for part 3 of this blog series in which I’ll offer some ideas on how with less clutter and more space you can plant seeds today that can bring you increased joy tomorrow.
+Spring is a wonderful time to plant new intentions and build something new and inspiring.
+With less clutter and more space you can plant seeds today that can bring you increased joy tomorrow.